Antares0982/ssrJSON/README.md

 We would like to express our gratitude to the outstanding libraries and their authors:

 - [CPython](https://github.com/python/cpython)
-- [yyjson](https://github.com/ibireme/yyjson): ssrJSON draws extensively from yyjson’s highly optimized implementations, including the core decoding logic, the decoding of bytes objects, and the number decoding routines.
+- [yyjson](https://github.com/ibireme/yyjson): ssrJSON draws extensively from yyjson’s highly optimized implementations, including the core decoding logic, the decoding of bytes objects, the integer encoding and number decoding routines.
-- [orjson](https://github.com/ijl/orjson): ssrJSON references parts of orjson’s SIMD-based ASCII string encoding and decoding algorithms, as well as the dictionary key caching mechanism.
+- [orjson](https://github.com/ijl/orjson): ssrJSON references parts of orjson’s SIMD-based ASCII string encoding and decoding algorithms, as well as the key caching mechanism.
 Additionally, ssrJSON utilizes orjson’s pytest framework for testing purposes.
 - [Dragonbox](https://github.com/jk-jeon/dragonbox): ssrJSON employs Dragonbox for high-performance floating-point encoding.
 - [xxHash](https://github.com/Cyan4973/xxHash): ssrJSON leverages xxHash to efficiently compute hash values for key caching.